 - b.
 The minimum lot frontage shall be 50 feet. - c.
 The minimum front setback shall be 25 feet unless a reduction is authorized by the Planning and Economic Development Board. - d.
 The minimum lot area per unit shall be 50 percent of the minimum lot area in the district in accordance with Section 6 of this Zoning Bylaw. - 3.
-There shall be a buffer area at least 15 feet wide, consisting of natural vegetation, earthen materials and/or additional landscaping and/or fencing, located along the boundary of the site where it abuts existing neighborhoods unless waived by the Planning and Economic Development Board. - 4.
+The fifteen foot area from the side and rear lot lines of the subject parcel shall serve as a buffer area as defined in this Bylaw.
+No buildings, structures, roadways, above ground utilities or other infrastructure shall be constructed within this buffer area, however fencing/stone walls and walking paths/trails are permitted.

+(Amended 5-8-17) - 4.
+No buildings or structures shall be constructed within fifty feet from the street right-of-way line of a public way or within fifty feet from the side and rear lot lines.
+(Added 5-8-17) - 5.
 In order to allow flexibility and creativity in siting buildings while also promoting privacy, buildings shall be separated as follows:

-Type/Size of Building Average Separation (linear feet) Single family detached dwelling units with 2500 sq. ft. or less of habitable space 20 Two or three attached dwelling units with an average of 2500 sq. ft. or less of habitable space each 20 Single family detached dwelling units with more than 2500 sq. ft. of habitable space 20 Four or five attached dwelling units with an average of 2500 sq. ft. or less of habitable space each 30 Four or five attached dwelling units with an average of more than 2500 sq. ft. of habitable space each 35
+Type/Size of Building Average Separation (linear feet) Single family detached dwelling units with 2500 sq. ft. or less of habitable space Two or three attached dwelling units with an average of 2500 sq. ft. or less of habitable space each 20 Single family detached dwelling units with more than 2500 sq. ft. of habitable space 20 Four or five attached dwelling units with an average of 2500 sq. ft. or less of habitable space each 30 Four or five attached dwelling units with an average of more than 2500 sq. ft. of habitable space each 35